 3.1 Seed morphological traits

-Significant variations were measured in the morphology of the seed of the studied varieties (Table 1).
+Significant variations were observed in the seed morphology of the studied varieties (Table 1).
 The older varieties (N26 and KS20) were typically smaller than the newer counterparts.
 Variety KS20 had a dull green colour while the rest of the varieties were shinny green.
 Karembo and Ndengu Tosha, both recently released varieties, had thicker seed coats compared with the other varieties.

 Table 1.
 Morphological traits of the seed of the five green gram varieties used in the study